juniorsundarCasual/FF-GoW/src/volume_1/prologue.md

 # Prologue

 The tranquil serenity of the fertile river delta was shattered as a heavy storm beyond imagining descended upon the vast ocean that bordered the peaceful farmlands.
 The once bustling fields stood abandoned as the farmers fled into their sturdy homes, terror etched across their faces.
-Whispers of divine wrath spread like wildfire, a retribution for any sins committed by the residents of the village.
+Whispers of divine wrath spread like wildfire.
+Many posited as the heavens smiting them for their sins both knowingly and unknowingly committed.

 Amidst the deafening cacophony of thunder and the relentless downpour, a sudden and brilliant flash of heavenly lightning pierced through the inky sky.
-It was as though the very fabric of reality had been torn asunder, leaving a jagged rupture in the cosmic tapestry - a gateway into the void that spanned between worlds.
+It was as though the very fabric of reality had been torn asunder, leaving a jagged rupture in the cosmic tapestry.
+Through it, was nothing but an endless void - a gateway into the chaos that existed in the realm between realms.

-From this rupture a figure was ejected, ashen white against the tumultuous backdrop of the storm.
-His presence was an enigma, his body battered and broken.
-Crimson trails of blood dripped from a large, gaping wound in his abdomen, painting a macabre masterpiece against his pallid skin.
+From this rupture a figure was ejected, ashen white with a spiralling, red birthmark marking his face and body.
+His presence was an enigma and his body battered and broken.
+Crimson trails of blood dripped from a large, gaping wound in his abdomen, marring his pallid skin.
 The figure's breathing was laboured and ragged, and he clung to the precipice of death itself.
 With each struggling breath, he sank into the churning waters below, disappearing beneath the tumultuous waves and swallowed into the unforgiving abyss.

 As minutes stretched into eternity, the storm's fury began to abate.
 The thunderous roars faded into distant echoes, and the relentless rain transformed into a gentle drizzle.
 It was then that the impossible occurred.

-From the depths of the ocean, the figure rose once more by an unseen force.
+From the depths of the ocean, the near-death figure rose once more, carried by an unseen force.
 He ascended slowly, his ashen form breaking the surface of the water.
-It was as if some divine hand had reached down to cradle him - it was the river itself.
+It was as if the river itself was cradling him.
 With uncanny grace, the river seemed to take charge.
-The body, battered and near lifeless, was carried upstream against its current.
-Against all reason and natural laws, the ashen figure floated serenely, a ghost caressed by the river's mysterious embrace.
+The near-lifeless body was carried upstream against its current.
+Against all reason and natural laws, the ashen figure floated serenely like a ghost, caressed by the river's mysterious embrace.

-The farmers, peering out from their shelters, watched in awe as the enigmatic figure and the river's inexplicable benevolence defied the gods' wrathful tempest.
+The farmers, peering out from their shelters, watched in awe as the enigmatic figure and the river's inexplicable benevolence defied all natural laws.
+As the days passed and weeks turned into months, the story of a river ghost turned from a folk legend into an old wives' tales, until eventually it faded from existence altogether.

+But this was only the beginning of a saga that would shake the very foundations of this bounteous, beautiful and untouched world.

 ____